Conditional Use Permit & Transportation Management

 - Whom should I contact with questions?

-The Branson Neighborhood Group, as per our amended CUP, welcomes residents from streets adjacent to Branson (Fernhill, Bolinas, Glenwood, Norwood, Circle Drive, Hillgirt) to campus 2-3 times each year.
-In these meetings we share updates and gather feedback about our new Transportation Demand Management Plan (TDMP) and any other Branson-related issues that are pertinent to our neighbors.
+The Branson Neighborhood Group, as per our amended CUP, welcomes residents from streets adjacent to Branson two to three times a year.
+In these meetings we share updates and gather feedback about transportation and other neighborhood issues related to Branson.

 If you would like to be added to our Neighbor Email list and receive timely communications about special events, traffic considerations, and more, please email email@example.com